Leading up to the codeine change

 Referenced from Pharmacy Guild website accessed 27 November 2017.

 Queensland Health has formed a working group to coordinate the implementation of codeine rescheduling in Queensland.
 The group will guide communication efforts that will raise awareness of the changes among health professionals, and provide information and support to consumers.
 The first meeting of the working group was held on Thursday, 4 May 2017 and will occur monthly until implementation of codeine rescheduling.
-More information on codeine and the TGA’s decision is available on a codeine information hub link.
+More information on codeine and the Therapeutic Goods Administration’s (TGA’s) decision is available at the Codeine Information Hub.
 Codeine harm and efficacy literature is also featured.
 Links to State and Territory Support Services are also included.

 Consumers are advised to speak to their doctor or healthcare provider who may be able to suggest alternative over the counter products, as well as discuss other treatment options.
 Some consumers may seek to stockpile medicines prior to the scheduling change.
 For consumer-focused information about codeine and the upcoming changes there are two factsheets featured on the codeine hub entitled “Codeine containing medicines-harms and changes to patient access and Codeine access for rural and remote Australians”.